 - Make sure sugar is dissolved in the water.

-- Water should be lukewarm to touch and not boiling hot else it will kill the yeast instead of activating.
+- Water should be lukewarm to the touch and not boiling else.
+It will kill the yeast instead of activating it.

-- Wait till yeast is foamy and a layer of froth is formed on top.
+- Wait until the yeast is foamy and a foam layer is formed on top.
 That is the signal it is fully activated.

-- Check the date of yeast before using.
-Old or expired yeast will not yield satisfying texture of the bread.
+- Check the date of the yeast before using it.
+Old or expired yeast will not yield a satisfying texture of the bread.

 - Do not add more flour if the dough seems sticky.
-Instead, knead it and apply little bit of olive oil.
+Instead, knead it and apply a little bit of olive oil.
+The dough for focaccia should be well-hydrated and not dry.

 Aparna Anurag says